top of page

 What Is Silvotherapy or Forest Therapy?

-Silvotherapy—also known as forest therapy or shinrin-yoku—is a guided practice designed to re-establish the deep, sensorial bond human beings have shared with the plant kingdom for millennia.
-Contrary to what its literal name might suggest, silvotherapy isn’t about bathing in water within the forest; rather, it’s “receiving care from the forest, the woods and the trees” through intentional, slow immersion in woodland environments.
+Silvotherapy—also known as forest therapy or shinrin-yoku—is a guided practice designed to reestablish the deep, sensory bond that human beings have shared with the plant kingdom for millennia.
+Contrary to what its literal name might suggest, silvotherapy isn’t about bathing in water within the forest; instead, it’s “receiving care from the forest, the woods and the trees” through intentional, slow immersion in woodland environments.
 This practice invites participants to engage all their senses—sight, sound, smell, touch, and even taste—to foster a state of calm, presence, and physiological restoration.

-Modern silvotherapy emerged from Japanese public‐health initiatives of the 1980s, when the government responded to “karōshi” (death by overwork) with a nationwide forest‐bathing programme.
+Modern silvotherapy emerged from Japanese public health initiatives of the 1980s, when the government responded to “karōshi” (death by overwork) with a nationwide forest bathing program.
 Between 2004 and 2012, pioneering studies led by Prof. Qing Li and Dr Yoshifumi Miyazaki systematically quantified its benefits, demonstrating significant reductions in stress hormones (cortisol), lower blood pressure, and enhanced immune function through increased natural killer–cell activity.
 Further work by Prof. David Strayer at the University of Utah revealed that creativity scores improve by up to 50 per cent after even brief walks in natural settings.

 Silvotherapy is not a loosely defined “tree-hugger” pastime but a rigorously taught, evidence-based intervention.
-Practitioners combine local flora and fauna knowledge with tailored sensory exercises (e.g., mindful breathing, guided “forest palettes,” or creative land-art activities) to target specific outcomes: stress management, emotional resilience, team cohesion, or convalescence.
+Practitioners combine local flora and fauna knowledge with tailored sensory exercises (e.g., mindful breathing, guided “forest palettes,” or creative land-art activities) to target specific outcomes, such as stress management, emotional resilience, team cohesion, or convalescence.
+Facebook- https://www.facebook.com/profile.php?id=61580453057811

 Health Benefits & Target Conditions